plone/plone.restapi-client/docs/actions/controlpanels.md

 ## Update Custom Elements in Control Panel

+### Mutation function

+Use the `updateControlpanelMutation` function to get the mutation for updating a custom element in the control panel at a given path.

+### Hook

-This function can be used to update a custom element in the control panel at the given path.
+Use the `useUpdateControlpanel` hook to update a custom element in the control panel at a given path.

-- Function name: `updateControlpanelMutation`

 ### Parameters